hmito/esj73web/childcare_en.md

 ### Diaper changing space

-- Kyoto University's Yoshida-South Campus has multipurpose restrooms available for both men and women, equipped with diaper-changing facilities.
+- Kyoto University's Yoshida-South Campus has a multipurpose restroom available for both men and women, equipped with diaper-changing facilities.
 - At the Kyoto International Conference Center, diaper-changing stations are installed in both the men's and women's restrooms.